-Just like I have delved into the first chapter, the flow of texts, downloads and users are always constrained by the politics of platforms that grant access.
-It is important to acknowledge that these platforms more often than not share documents and versions of the same file in between them.
-With Tactical Watermarks I aim to create also documentation to make this process visible.
-With watermarks and without compromising on the users' identities, I aim to set ground to what I find important.
-Such as finding ways to translate the flow of users and texts within this complex mesh architectured in a rhizomatic identity structure.
+The same way I have delved into the first chapter, the flow of texts, downloads and users are always constrained by the politics of platforms that grant access.
+It is essential to acknowledge that these platforms more often than not share documents and versions of the same file in between them.
+With Tactical Watermarks, I aim to create also documentation to make this process visible.
+With watermarks and without compromising on the users' identities, I aim to set ground to what I find noteworthy.
+Such as finding ways to translate the flow of users and texts, within this complex mesh architectured in a rhizomatic structure.

-By adding memory to a collection, and to the invisible natural connections formed by platforms' uses I feel also essential to integrate the hidden processes behind the upload of a new file to these.
-This being by materializing the hidden tasks of digitizing a book, the processes and motivation behind selection and all the actions taken.
+I feel essential to merge the hidden processes behind the upload of a new file within itself, documenting this stream of options.
+This is achieved by documenting the invisible natural connections formed by platforms' uses, adding memory to a collection, while materialising the hidden tasks of digitising a book, processes and motivations behind its selection and all the actions along this process.